cosmos342/fansite-analytics-challenge/README.md

     * Parsing can be improved to handle all scenarios, this code currently only handles some cases for lack of time to work on the project</br>
   * Debugging</br>
     * A 6th parameter of debug can be given to enable debug.
 But debug is primitive currently and didn't find time to enhance</br>
     * Another option that is very useful in debugging a software  handling large number of events is circular buffer of event/state history.
-For example per host state change history can be kept to debug issue with host's state machine bugs.</br>
+For example host state history can be kept to debug any issue with host's state machine</br>
   * Testing</br>
     * Unit tested with the 4Meg log.txt file provided and verified the program correctly runs and generates output file.
     * For unit testing for each feature i used small files of 10-20 entries to make sure it provides correct output and fixed issues found along the way(such as BLOCK timer not expiring, priority of hosts being wrong and so on)